verbruggenalex/docker-images-php/utils/README.blueprint.md

 The *verbral/php* images solve this issue with a bit of black magic:

-The image contains a user named `docker`.
+The image contains a user named `web`.
 On container startup, the startup script will look at the owner of the working directory (`/var/www/html` for Apache/PHP-FPM, or `/usr/src/app` for CLI).
 The script will then assume that you want to run commands as this user.
 So it will **dynamically change the ID of the docker user** to match the ID of the current working directory user.

-Furthermore, the image is changing the Apache default user/group to be `docker/docker` (instead if `www-data/www-data`).
+Furthermore, the image is changing the Apache default user/group to be `web/web` (instead if `www-data/www-data`).
 So Apache will run with the same rights as the user on your host.

 The direct result is that, in development: